akvo/knowledgebase/docs/rsr/user_management.md

 ## Request to join an organisation

 ## Registering as a user on RSR
-Log into [http://rsr.akvo.org/en/register/](http://rsr.akvo.org/en/register/) and complete the details as shown below
+Go to the [registration page](http://rsr.akvo.org/en/register/) and complete the details as shown below

 ![Request to join an organisation](media/registration.png)